NoamBasha/AnomalyDetectionWebApp/README.md

 After uploading the files and selecting the algorithm, you can send your selections to the server by clicking the 'Detect' button.
 If you want a new detection, select the new files and a new anomaly detection algorithm and click the 'Detect' button again.

+## Features
+* Selecting an algorithm - the user may choose out of two algorithms which of the algorithms to use.
+* Validation of the files - the user is allowed to upload only CSV files, and if either of the files are missing the user will recieve an appropriate message.
+* Detect block - the user is not allowed to spam the server. the user must wait for the server to respond for each request whether it was successful or returned an error.
+* Anomalies report - the user will see the anomalies report in a table in the web page.

 ![](Image/AnomalyDetectionWebApp.PNG)

 ## Developers